Lartu/mitsubachi/README.md

 also very complex for an amateur, casual client / server writer to implement.
 Mitsubachi aims to address all these issues.

+You may connect to my Mitsubachi server at (mitsubachi.lartu.net)[mitsubachi.lartu.net] port 7107.

 ## Protocol tl;dr

 ```